 Analytical Results: Testing for Inorganic Arsenic in Rice Cereal for Infants - PDF, in XLSX

-- Analytical Results from Inorganic Arsenic in Rice and Rice Products Sampling (PDF - 767KB), Posted September 2013
+Analytical Results from Inorganic Arsenic in Rice and Rice Products Sampling - PDF

 Arsenic in Apple Juice Sampling Results

-The FDA has conducted routine surveillance for arsenic in apple juice for many years.
-Apple juice generally has low levels of inorganic arsenic.
-Total arsenic levels in apple juice samples have routinely been below 10 ppb, the FDA’s action level for inorganic arsenic in apple juice.
+The FDA has conducted routine surveillance for arsenic in apple juice for many years and found that apple juice generally has low levels of inorganic arsenic.
+Total arsenic levels in apple juice samples have been routinely below 10 ppb, the FDA’s action level for inorganic arsenic in apple juice.
 If samples have more than 10 ppb total arsenic, the FDA further analyzes the samples to determine the amount of inorganic arsenic.